sodul/terraform-provider-clumio/docs/resources/callback_resource.md

 page_title: "clumio_callback_resource Resource - terraform-provider-clumio"
 subcategory: ""
 description: |-
   Clumio Callback Resource used while on-boarding AWS clients.
+The purpose of this resource is to send a SNS event with the necessary details of the AWS connection configuration done on the client AWS account so that necessary connection post processing can be done in Clumio.
 ---

 # clumio_callback_resource (Resource)

 Clumio Callback Resource used while on-boarding AWS clients.
+The purpose of this resource is to send a SNS event with the necessary details of the AWS connection configuration done on the client AWS account so that necessary connection post processing can be done in Clumio.

 ## Example Usage